ZoltanRacz/MomentMatching.jl/CONTRIBUTING.md

-## Quidelines for contributing code
+## Guidelines for contributing code
  - **main** exists continuously and is always expected to run without errors.
 The latest tagged commit on **main** contains the latest version we want users to run.
 The newest commit on **main** corresponds to a development version.
  - Every single new feature or fix belongs to a separate, dedicated temporary branch.
 Conceptually different things shouldn't share one temporary branch.
      - These temporary branches are allowed to fail while development, it is more important to continuously push stuff online than making sure everything online is perfect.